Flag

 FATF Status

-Panama is no longer on the FATF AML Deficiency list.
+Panama is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Latest FATF Statement - 27 October 2023